hxchua/datadoubleconfirm/README.md

 **Notebook**: imdb.ipynb
 **Description**: Python code for scraping imdb.com most popular movies information

+**Notebook**: covid_spread.ipynb
+**Description**: Python code for understanding the pace of increase in number of COVID-19 cases for each country using [data](https://github.com/CSSEGISandData/COVID-19) provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)

 **Notebook**: Creating Datasets in Python.ipynb
 **Description**: Python code for importing practice datasets from R to Python and creating hypothetical datasets